ShaunLWM/ShaunLWM.github.io/_posts/2020-07-31-Biography-Autobiography-Memoirs.md

 ## Memoirs

-TLDR: A collection of memories writte by the person themselves.
+TLDR: A collection of memories written by the person themselves.

 Similarly to an autobiography, a memoir is a story of the person's life written by the person themselves.
-The differences is that a memoir focuses on reflection and establishing an emotional connection, rather than simply presenting the facts around their life.
+The difference is that a memoir focuses on reflection and establishing an emotional connection, rather than simply presenting the facts around their life.
 The author uses their personal knowledge to tell an intimate and emotional story about the private or public happenings in their life.
 The topic is intentionally focused and does not include biographical or chronological aspects of the author’s life unless they are meaningful and relevant to the story.

 Examples: